Module 18: "Leveling Up" Your Instruction

 IMAGES OF PRACTICE

 Carolina Friends School (CFS) is a Pre-K through grade 12 independent Quaker School located in Durham, North Carolina.
 Honoring the life and legacy of Dr. Martin Luther King, Jr. is an important yearly event for CFS, deeply aligned with their mission — the pursuit of truth, respect for all, peaceful resolution of conflict, simplicity, and the call to service.
 Each year the CFS community celebrates Dr. King’s birthday and his legacy through song, dance, words, and service.
-This (2019) year Simon Covington, a senior at CFS, wrote and shared this spoken word poem which serves as a call to action for all of us and demonstrates how youth voice can be cultivated in our schools and libraries.
+In 2019, Simon Covington, a senior at CFS, wrote and shared this spoken word poem which serves as a call to action for all of us and demonstrates how youth voice can be cultivated in our schools and libraries.

 Access a PDF of the poem here to read along while you watch.